soney/ProgramsInformationPeople/_sources/PythonModules/ExtraExercises.rst

    myTests().main()

 3. The module "math" provides access to mathematical functions.
 Import this module and use math.exp(x), which is equivalent to e**x, to populate the list ``exp`` with the value of e to the power of each number in the list ``numbs``.

 .. activecode:: ee_mod_03
    :tags:Inheritance/inheritVarsAndMethods.rst,Inheritance/OverrideMethods.rst,Inheritance/InvokingSuperMethods.rst

-   numb = [1, 2, 3, 4, 5]
+   numbs = [1, 2, 3, 4, 5]
    exp = []
    =====